 The art and culture of Greater Miami and its beaches are an eclectic blend of contemporary art, seascapes and nature art, and a rich Afro-Cuban influence that brings color and vibrancy to it all.
 In public parks and buildings there are over 700 works of stunning talent and elegant grace.
 Miami art museums are internationally recognized and praised for their variety.
 Here are 8 art museums in Miami that you must visit.

 1. Pérez Art Museum Miami

-General admission to museum is $16 for adults and $12 for seniors, students, and youth.
+PAMM is open Monday-Tuesday, 10 a.m.-6 p.m., CLOSED Wednesday, Thursday 10 a.m.-9 p.m., and Friday-Sunday 10 a.m.-6 p.m.
+General admission to the museum is $16 for adults and $12 for seniors, students, and youth.
 Every second Saturday and first Thursday of the month, admission is free for everyone.
-Self-parking is available to guests for $2 an hour in the PAMM garage, or patrons can choose to park in a nearby public lot.
+Self-parking is available to guests, $8 for the first hour and $4 for each additional hour (maximum $40 for the day), or patrons can choose to park in a nearby public lot.